fluent/fluent-bit-docs/pipeline/inputs/prometheus-remote-write.md

 	tls.key_file /path/to/certificate.key
 ```

-Then, enabled TLS configuration and able to ingest payloads of metrics with Prometheus' remote write protocol.
+Now, you should be able to send data over TLS to the remote write input.